Authentication

 - If there’s an active session, we pull the user ID from it and load the user from the database (D1 + Prisma).

-import { route, render, prefix } from "@redwoodjs/sdk/router";import { Document } from "@/app/Document";import { Home } from "@/app/pages/Home";import { setCommonHeaders } from "@/app/headers";import { userRoutes } from "@/app/pages/user/routes";import { sessions, setupSessionStore } from "./session/store";import { Session } from "./session/durableObject";import { db, setupDb } from "./db";import type { User } from "@prisma/client";export { SessionDurableObject } from "./session/durableObject";
+import { route, render, prefix } from "rwsdk/router";import { Document } from "@/app/Document";import { Home } from "@/app/pages/Home";import { setCommonHeaders } from "@/app/headers";import { userRoutes } from "@/app/pages/user/routes";import { sessions, setupSessionStore } from "./session/store";import { Session } from "./session/durableObject";import { type User, db, setupDb } from "@/db";import { env } from "cloudflare:workers";export { SessionDurableObject } from "./session/durableObject";

 export type AppContext = { session: Session | null; user: User | null;};

-export default defineApp<AppContext>([1 collapsed line
+export default defineApp([1 collapsed line

-setCommonHeaders(), async ({ env, appContext, request, headers }) => {2 collapsed lines
+setCommonHeaders(), async ({ ctx, request, headers }) => {2 collapsed lines

 await setupDb(env); setupSessionStore(env);

-try { appContext.session = await sessions.load(request); } catch (error) { if (error instanceof ErrorResponse && error.code === 401) { await sessions.remove(request, headers); headers.set("Location", "/user/login");
+try { ctx.session = await sessions.load(request); } catch (error) { if (error instanceof ErrorResponse && error.code === 401) { await sessions.remove(request, headers); headers.set("Location", "/user/login");

 1 collapsed line